phatblat/3DTouchDemo/Slides.md

 # New in Xcode 7.1 beta 3

-Interface Builder
-• Interface Builder supports enabling Peek & Pop for segues.
+> Interface Builder supports enabling Peek & Pop for segues.
 Peek & Pop segues will be omitted when running on OS versions prior to iOS 9.1.
 (22886994)

 ---